Global stocks trail US rise on US-Mexico trade deal optimism

-TOKYO (AP) — Global shares were mostly higher Friday on investor optimism about a possible trade deal between the U.S. and Mexico before tariffs take effect.
+TOKYO (AP) — Global markets were mostly higher Friday with investors optimistic about a U.S.-Mexico trade deal and what economists expect to be solid U.S. jobs numbers.

+Wall Street was also poised to open higher with Dow futures gaining more than 0.3% at 25,834.
+S&P 500 futures also rose more than 0.3% to 2,855.
+After three straight days of gains, U.S. markets are on track to finish the first week of June in positive territory after a dismal stretch in which the Dow fell below 25,000.

+U.S. and Mexican officials claim to be making progress as they labored for a second day to avert import tariffs.
+President Donald Trump continues to threaten Mexico with an escalating regime of tariffs, saying Mexico must do more to stop Central American migrants from reaching the United States’ southern border.

-A modest Wall Street rally gained strength in the final hour of trading after Bloomberg reported that the U.S. was considering delaying a 5% tariff on Mexican goods, set to go into effect on Monday.
-The report came as the two countries held a second day of trade talks.
+A modest Wall Street rally Thursday gained strength in the final hour of trading reports that the U.S. might postpone a 5% tariff on Mexican goods set to go into effect Monday.

+While, Vice President Mike Pence said the U.S. was encouraged by Mexico’s latest proposals, the tariffs are still looming.

-President Donald Trump said he’ll make a decision about ramping up tariffs on China after he speaks with Chinese President Xi Jinping this month during the G-20 meeting in Japan, which brings together leaders of developed and developing countries.
+Trump said he’ll make a decision about ramping up tariffs on China after he speaks with Chinese President Xi Jinping this month during the G-20 meeting in Japan, which brings together leaders of developed and developing countries.

-Trump ordered tariffs of up to 25% on hundreds of billions of dollars’ worth of Chinese exports and his administration is preparing to extend them to $300 billion more — almost all items shipped to the U.S. from China.
-China has reciprocated with tariffs of its own, among other measures.

-The trade dispute with Mexico and China threatens to stifle economic growth in the U.S. and globally.
+The trade disputes with Mexico and China threaten to stifle economic growth in the U.S. and globally.
 Uncertainty surrounding the trade negotiations has sent many traders fleeing to safer investments, like bonds and gold.

-Investors are also watching the U.S. jobs data due later in the day for signs of where the economy is going.
+Investors will also be watching the U.S. jobs data due later in the day for signs of where the economy is going.

-“Asia markets look set to trail after the U.S. with moderate gains as worries on trade tuned a notch lower through the Thursday session.
-The attention, meanwhile, is mostly focused upon Friday’s U.S. labor market update,” said Jingyi Pan, market strategist at IG in Singapore.
+Economists have forecast that the government will report that employers added 185,000 jobs, a solid figure consistent with this year’s average monthly gain.
+The unemployment rate is expected to remain at a nearly 50-year low of 3.6%, according to data provider FactSet.

 ENERGY: